Level 5 Integrative Counselling Training Course in Liverpool

 Further learning opportunities

-Optional workshops and CPD style sessions may be available during and after training, for learners who want to broaden skills further.
+Optional workshops and CPD sessions may be available during and after training.

 Integrative counselling and modalities